Hedgehog Haus by Wildlife World

 The garden Hedgehog House offers hedgehogs and other mammals a safe retreat from the many hazards of modern life such as garden strimmers, forks and tools, pets and other predators such as badgers and foxes.
 This hedgehog habitat is much safer than the compost heap or bonfire where hedgehogs are in danger of very serious injury.

 The coated steel frame has a waterproofed felt roof lining which is covered with a brush wood finish and camouflaged with moss trim.
 The wooden entrance door forms a short predator defence tunnel, small enough to deter access by dogs or badgers.
-The wooden door is made from FSC timber and painted brown.
+The wooden door is made from sustainable timber and painted brown.
 There is decorative rattan work around the edges of the Hedgehog Haus.

 The hedgehog haus is delivered in a hedgehog decorated gift box.